 Our Upland Commons

-The Our Upland Commons Project was a three-year, £3m, 25-partner project helping to secure the future of upland commons in Dartmoor, the Lake District, Yorkshire Dales and Shropshire Hills.
-It was led by the Foundation for Common Land.
+The Our Upland Commons Project was a 4.5 year, £3m, 25-partner project that helped to secure the future of upland commons in Dartmoor, the Lake District, Yorkshire Dales and Shropshire Hills.
+It was led by the Foundation for Common Land and ran from 2020 to 2025.

 About the project